China's top diplomat to visit Vietnam again amid sea dispute

 Yang last went to Vietnam in June when he accused it of “hyping up” the row over the Chinese drilling rig in waters close to Vietnam but claimed by China.

-The dispute lead to confrontation at sea between Chinese and Vietnamese government vessels and violent anti-Chinese protests in Vietnam.
-It was one of the most serious breakdowns in their relations since they fought a brief war in 1979.
+The dispute lead to confrontation at sea between Chinese and Vietnamese government vessels and violent anti-Chinese protests in Vietnam, in one of the worst breakdowns in their relations since they fought a brief war in 1979.

 Last week, Chinese and Vietnamese leaders met on the sidelines of an Asia-Europe summit in Italy and agreed to “address and control” maritime disputes.